Everest Base Camp Trek with Helicopter Return Cost

 Designed for those who want the full Everest experience without the extra time commitment, this package squeezes the classic trek into just nine days.
 You’ll trek about 65 kilometers one way and gain elevation gradually to acclimatize safely.
 During the journey, you are also able to experience all the highlights of the trek.
 They include crossing suspension bridges over roaring rivers, visiting monasteries and gazing at giants like Ama Dablam and Lhotse.

 The helicopter return is more than a shortcut to the trek.
-Rather, it can be called an upgrade that adds aerial drama and saves you 3 to 4 days of descent.
+Rather, it can be called an upgrade that adds aerial drama and saves you three to four days of descent.
 The goal is also to let you relive the scenery from above.

 Whether you are a busy professional or someone checking off a bucket-list dream, this journey with Radiant Treks offers expert guides, comfortable teahouses and seamless logistics.
 Ready to lace up your boots and fly high?
 Then join Radiant Treks‘ Everest Base Camp Trek with Helicopter Return.